We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The mechanisms behind this issue are still unclear, but postgastrectomy gastritis may stem from increased acid reflux, reactions from the vagal nerve, or a reduction in the number of acids triggered by hormones.

-- Infectious gastritis not caused by H. pylori: Viruses and fungi can cause gastritis in people with immune disorders or other long-term illnesses.
+- Infectious gastritis not caused by H. pylori: Viruses and fungi can cause gastritis in people with immune conditions or other long-term illnesses.

-- Radiation gastritis: When the abdomen is exposed to radiation, this can irritate the stomach lining.
+- Radiation gastritis: When the abdomen has exposure to radiation, it can irritate the stomach lining.

 - Eosinophilic gastritis: This can result from an allergic reaction.

-- Ménétrier disease: This is rare and involves the development of thick folds and cysts on the stomach wall.
+- Ménétrier disease: This is rare.
+It involves the development of thick folds and cysts on the stomach wall.

-Some people, including older adults and people with compromised immune function, are more likely to develop gastritis.
+Some people, including older adults and individuals with compromised immune function, are

-Many health issues and factors such as smoking can also increase the chances.
+Many health issues and factors such as smoking can also increase the risk of developing this condition.

 - high levels of stress

 - regular use of prescription steroids, chemotherapy, potassium supplements, or iron supplements

 - exposure to radiation, either as a treatment option or by contamination

 - an autoimmune condition, such as Hashimoto’s thyroiditis or type 1 diabetes